geragsc1991/geragsc1991/README.md

  - 📫 Puedes escribirme a gerasanchezcorzo@gmail.com.

 ### Hi there 👋
- - 👨‍💼 I am Gerardo Sanchez, data scientist, business analyst y bachelor of administration.
+ - 👨‍💼 I am Gerardo Sanchez, data scientist, business analyst and bachelor of administration.
  - 🚀 Passionate about these two worlds such as business and technology.
  - 👯 I’m looking to collaborate on business & digital strategy.
  - 📫 How to reach me: gerasanchezcorzo@gmail.com.